About location extensions

 Where they show

-Location extensions can show your business information in various formats – mobile and desktop – on the Search Network, Display Network and Google Maps.
+Location extensions can show your business information in various formats – on mobile devices and on computers – on the Search Network, Display Network and Google Maps.

 Google Search Network: On the Search Network, ads with location extensions can appear as a standard text ad with your location and phone number.
 On mobile, a clickable “Call” button may show in place of your phone number.Amherst Ice Cream Parlour - Artisan Soft ServeAd www.example.comPistachio and Brown Butter Raisin On Tap.
 Fresh Baked Cookies.